tidymodels/tidymodels.org/learn/work/tune-text/index.html.md

 ## Introduction

-To use code in this article,  you will need to install the following packages: stopwords, textfeatures, textrecipes, and tidymodels.
+To use code in this article,  you will need to install the following packages: stopwords, textrecipes, and tidymodels.

 This article demonstrates an advanced example for training and tuning models for text data.
 Text data must be processed and transformed to a numeric representation to be ready for computation in modeling; in tidymodels, we use a recipe for this preprocessing.
 This article also shows how to extract information from each model fit during tuning to use later on.